oasis-tcs/openc2-oc2ls/oc2ls.md

 *Editor's Note: Replace with an example that does not use "properties".*

 ## E.3 Example 3: Message Signature Processing

+> TO-DO: revise this section to use ITU-T X.590 in place of JWS.

 This example illustrates the creation and validation of a JSON message signature, as specified in [3.3.4 Message Signatures](#334-message-signatures).